melissamonroe/etl-project/README.md

 The pages for the San Diego apartment rentals are located here: [sandiego.craisglist.org/search/apa](https://sandiego.craigslist.org/search/apa)
 ### Zip code data
 The primary zip code data is from [federalgovernmentzipcodes.us/](http://federalgovernmentzipcodes.us/).
 We renamed the file to [zipc_codes.csv](./resources/data/zipcodes.csv).
-The data was loaded into the database as the following objects.
+The data was loaded into the database as the following object.
 This data is not used directly in the project as of yet and may be replaced in the future.

 ```json
 [